Postcholecystectomy Syndrome

 • Exclusion of extrabiliary pain

-Patients with postcholecystectomy pain should be evaluated as indicated for extrabiliary as well as biliary causes.
-If the pain suggests biliary colic, alkaline phosphatase, bilirubin, ALT, amylase, and lipase should be measured, and ERCP with biliary manometry or biliary nuclear scanning should be done (see Laboratory Tests of the Liver and Gallbladder and Imaging Tests of the Liver and Gallbladder).
-Elevated liver tests suggest sphincter of Oddi dysfunction; elevated amylase and lipase suggest dysfunction of the sphincter’s pancreatic portion.
+Patients with postcholecystectomy pain should be evaluated as indicated for extrabiliary (eg, gastroesophageal reflux disease, functional dyspepsia, pancreatic disease) as well as biliary causes.
+If the pain suggests biliary colic, alkaline phosphatase, bilirubin, alanine aminotransferase (ALT), amylase, and lipase should be measured.
+Imaging modalities for evaluation of postcholecystectomy pain include abdominal ultrasound, CT, MRCP, ERCP with biliary manometry, and biliary nuclear scanning, depending upon clinical suspicion and initial laboratory findings (see Laboratory Tests of the Liver and Gallbladder and Imaging Tests of the Liver and Gallbladder).

-Dysfunction is best detected by biliary manometry done during ERCP, although ERCP with biliary manometry can induce pancreatitis in up to 25% of patients (1).
+Elevated liver enzymes suggest sphincter of Oddi dysfunction; elevated amylase and lipase suggest dysfunction of the sphincter’s pancreatic portion.
+Sphincter of Oddi dysfunction is best detected by biliary manometry performed during ERCP, although ERCP with biliary manometry can induce pancreatitis in up to 30% of patients (1), and specific procedural guidelines exist for prevention of acute pancreatitis.
 Manometry shows increased pressure in the biliary tract when pain is reproduced.
 A slowed hepatic hilum-duodenal transit time on a scan also suggests sphincter of Oddi dysfunction.
-Diagnosis of papillary stenosis is based on a clear-cut history of recurrent episodes of biliary pain and abnormal liver (or pancreatic) enzyme tests.

 Diagnosis reference